egumasa/engagement-annotation-project/docs/2_Step2_tag_spans.md

 - **Generally speaking**, if a person repented the church would pardon him or her regardless of how atrocious the crime was.
 - They do feel like they 're frozen out **because of a big company**.
 - Any reading rate gains on the posttest might have been **due to the additional amount of reading time rather than the extensive reading treatment**.
+- **According to Andersen (1991)**, the Congruence Principle presents an explanation as to why errors occur.
+-

 ![multiword_adv](figures/spans/prepphrases.png)
 ## Mental or Communication verbs